stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.14.0.1 =
+*	Echo removed from class to prevent message on activation

+= 1.14 =
+*	Options management improved
+*	GUI improved
+*	Now you can change the role of users that are not in the CSV file thanks to California Advocates Management Services

+= 1.13.2 =
+*	Attachments in email templates and mail options now can be deleted thanks to Joel Frankwick

 = 1.13.1 =
 *	Email templates loads also the attachment in Mail options when they are selected thanks to Joel Frankwick